-Chemical Peels in Houston TX
+Chemical Peels in West Houston & Sugar Land, TX

 Exfoliation is the skin’s process of continually shedding old cells and replacing them with new cells.
 Chemical peels basically force exfoliation of the outer, dull layers of skin, encouraging its replacement with younger, more vibrant skin.
 At Dr. Altamira’s, we use chemical peels to reduce fine lines and wrinkles, improve uneven pigmentation, refine large pores, and improve skin texture.